falvia/git-analyzer/README.md

 ## TODO

-- Use openai rest api to create a more consistent description of the work done in each project.
-- Generate description using the AI and commit messages information.
 - Create a tool to post on social media like linkedin, X and facebook
 - Add all amarula opensource projects